 - Do you often fight and quarrel in front of your children and abuse each other as spouses or partners?

 - Have you ever cursed your children out of frustration or ego?
-If you have had it, then don’t blame them for the time they are facing in their life, which you think is not favorable to even having their deserved abundance in life.
+If you did, stop blaming them for the difficult times they are facing now.
+It deprives them of receiving the abundance they deserve in their life.

-Has your behavior ever made them feel like they are adopted, not loved, valued, or may be unwanted?
+- Did you ever make them feel like they are adopted, not loved, valued, or unwanted?

-The rule of the universe remains the same for all of us, no matter if we are parents or children.
-If you give lack of love, lack of abundance, lack of happiness, lack of confidence and beliefs, lack of understanding and support, then this is what with the rule of three you get back amplified.
+The rule of the universe remains the same for all of us.
+It does not matter if we are parents or children.
+If you give a lack of love, abundance, happiness, limiting beliefs, and lack understanding and support, you receive it back amplified.
+The Law of three would work on its own.

-If your focus is not on "pure love", then you will only amplify what you gave out to this world or the universe.
-If you are biased, even when blessing someone, your energies and intentions will reflect on the other person.
-No matter what you say, your energies will be caught by the other person through the vibration you send to them.
+If your focus is not on pure love, you will only amplify what you gave to this world or the universe.
+If you are biased even while blessing someone, your energies and intentions will reflect on the other person.
+No matter what you say, your energy and intentions get sensed by the other person through the vibration you send to them.

-When you keep telling them you are aggressive, you are a failure, good for nothing, mad, or they are extra sensitive and take things personally, they don’t know how to handle life.
-When you keep passing them judgements, or when you ask them to suppress their desires and emotions and don’t let them express their choices, logic, and reasons behind specific decisions they make, life partners they choose, etc., you push them away from your love and understanding.
-This clearly gives them a sign that your list of approvals is larger than the happiness and company of your children for you, because to get that love, they need to get approval by doing what you think or prefer is right for you, and them.
-So, here, your love for them no longer remains unconditional and becomes a bit bias.
+When you keep telling them you are aggressive, a failure, good-for-nothing, mad, or are too sensitive and take things personally, they don’t know how to handle life.
+Or when you keep passing them judgments, or when you ask them to suppress their desires and emotions and don’t let them express their choices, logic, and reasons behind specific decisions they make, life partners they choose, etc., you push them away from your love and understanding.